Roag (2022 TV series)

 Roag is a 2022 Pakistani television drama serial produced by Moomal Productions and directed by Misbah Khalid.
 It features Adeel Chaudhary, Areej Mohyudin and Arez Ahmed in lead roles.

-Plot
+Synopsis

 A tale revolving around the ongoing predicament of feudalism and Muskaan, a girl like many that suffers at the hand of it.
 Muskaan tackles a series of trials and tribulations thrown towards her simply due to her gender and rises above them towards independence and empowerment.